-It’s national BBQ Week and that means you need meat for the barbie.
+The sun is deciding to show its face and that means one thing: you need meat for the barbie.
 Plus, ideally, a BBQ and garden – sorry Londoners.
 But, you can easily cook up a delicious feast indoors even without those two things (trust us, we’re also Londoners).
+First and foremost, you need to find a great organic meat delivery box.
 It all starts with the quality of the meat…

 British farming, at its best, is renowned the world over – and for good reason.
 Farming in tune with nature means native breeds have evolved naturally to grow strong and healthy on the landscapes they are born on.
 This type of farming creates the healthiest, most nutritious and best tasting meat.